The Regex Coach - interactive regular expressions

 Older versions, Linux, FreeBSD, Mac

 Beginning with version 0.9.0, there will no longer be a Linux version of The Regex Coach - too few people were using it, and it's simply too much work for me to maintain both versions.
-You can still download the last (now unsupported) Linux release from http://weitz.de/files/regex-coach-0.8.5.tgz - it will also run on FreeBSD, see documentation.
+You can still download the last (now unsupported) Linux release from https://weitz.de/files/regex-coach-0.8.5.tgz - it will also run on FreeBSD, see documentation.

-If you have an older version of Windows and the current version of The Regex Coach doesn't work for you, you can try the last release which was built with LispWorks 4.4.6 - it is at http://weitz.de/files/regex-coach-0.8.5.exe.
+If you have an older version of Windows and the current version of The Regex Coach doesn't work for you, you can try the last release which was built with LispWorks 4.4.6 - it is at https://weitz.de/files/regex-coach-0.8.5.exe.
 If that works for you - fine.
 Don't expect support or updates, though.

 There is no Mac version and I have no plans to release one.
 Sending me email and begging for it won't change that.
 And, no, I don't want to open source the application or send the source code to you privately - no need to ask...